Regina, Saskatchewan

 Regina (/rɪˈdʒaɪnə/ rih-JY-nə) is the capital city of the Canadian province of Saskatchewan.
 The city is the second-largest in the province, after Saskatoon, and is a commercial centre for southern Saskatchewan.
-As of the 2021 census, Regina had a city population of 226,404, and a metropolitan area population of 249,217.
+As of the 2021 census, Regina had a city population of 226,404 and a metropolitan area population of 249,217.
 It is governed by Regina City Council.
 The city is surrounded by the Rural Municipality of Sherwood No. 159.

-Regina was previously the seat of government of the North-West Territories, of which the current provinces of Saskatchewan and Alberta originally formed part, and of the District of Assiniboia.
-The site was previously called Wascana (from ᐅᐢᑲᓇ "Buffalo Bones"), but was renamed to Regina (Latin for "Queen") in 1882 in honour of Queen Victoria.
-The name was proposed by Queen Victoria's daughter Princess Louise, who was the wife of the Governor General of Canada, the Marquess of Lorne.
+Regina was the seat of government of the North-West Territories, which contained the District of Assiniboia, where Regina was located, and the current provinces of Saskatchewan and Alberta.
+The site had been called Wascana (from ᐅᐢᑲᓇ), but was renamed to Regina (Latin for "Queen") in 1882 in honour of Queen Victoria.
+The name was proposed by Queen Victoria's daughter, Princess Louise, who was the wife of the Governor General of Canada, the Marquess of Lorne.

-Unlike other planned cities in the Canadian West, on its treeless flat plain Regina has few topographical features other than the small spring run-off, Wascana Creek.
-Early planners took advantage of such opportunity by damming the creek to create a decorative lake to the south of the central business district with a dam a block and a half west of the later elaborate 260 m long Albert Street Bridge across the new lake.
+Due to its location on a treeless flat plain, Regina has few topographical features other than the small spring run-off, Wascana Creek.
+Early planners took advantage of such opportunity by damming the creek to create a decorative lake to the south of the central business district with a dam a block and a half west of the later elaborate 260 m Albert Street Bridge across the new lake.
 Regina's importance was further secured when the federal government designated Regina as the seat of government for the new province of Saskatchewan in 1905.
 Wascana Centre, created around the focal point of Wascana Lake, remains one of Regina's attractions and contains the Provincial Legislative Building, both campuses of the University of Regina, the First Nations University of Canada, the Royal Saskatchewan Museum, the Regina Conservatory (in the original Regina College buildings), the Saskatchewan Science Centre, the MacKenzie Art Gallery and the Saskatchewan Centre of the Arts.